brilliantlabsAR/noa-flutter/TESTING.md

 ## Tune screen
 - Set values in tune screen and restart app to check persistance
+- Logout and check that values are reset to defaults

 ## Hack screen
 - Ask Noa queries and ensure the logs scroll